davidmarcoscuesta/Data-Science-Project-/README.md

 # Response Time in Semantic Memory in a Divergent Thinking Task
-Colab with Soran Malaie, Dr. Michael Spivey and Dr. Tyler Marghetis.
+Collaboration for my Data Science project with Soran Malaie, Dr. Michael Spivey and Dr. Tyler Marghetis.

 ## Project Overview
 This project, led by David Marcos Cuesta, investigates the relationship between word frequency and response time in a divergent thinking task.
 It contributes to ongoing research from Dr. Tyler Marghetis's lab and Dr. Michael Spivey's lab.